MareGraph-EU/assets/controlled-vocabularies/traits/readme.md

 The traits in this repository are organized and described as follows:

 - **`terms.ttl`**:
-  This file describes the vocabulary which is defined as a `skos:Collection`, listing trait/attributes as `skos:members`.
+  This file describes the controlled vocabulary which is defined as a `skos:ConceptScheme`, listing trait/attributes as `skos:members`.

 - **`./terms/`**:
-  Contains individual `.ttl` files describing those traits that can be represented as simple, independent lists of concepts.
+  Contains individual `.ttl` files describing those traits that are represented as simple, independent lists of concepts.

 - **`./_tmp_concepts_with_dependencies/`**:
   Contains `.ttl` files describing those traits that have dependencies on other traits.
 These traits require additional modeling to represent their interrelationships accurately.